adwait3/memlabs/README.md

 then i used pslist to get the data of the running processes at the time of system crash
 ![Screenshot from 2024-04-19 15-33-11](https://github.com/adwait3/memlabs/assets/148553626/513ed18b-f0c5-4e60-a973-3ca0c3822d03)

+while looking at these processes i find 3 interesting ones (which arent running in the background normally) namely cmd, ms paint and winrar